nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s state-run Ceylon Petroleum Corporation had spent 648.7 million US dollars in oil imports in the first four months of 2024, down from 828.4 million dollars with the entry of other players, a Finance Ministry report said.

-CPC’s turnover fell to 389.1 billion rupees up to April 2024 down 16.6 percent from 389.1 billion rupees.
+CPC’s turnover fell to 389.1 billion rupees up to April 2024 down 16.6 percent from 446.8 billion rupees a year ago.

 Cost of sales fell by 13.5 percent to 337.4 billion rupees from 390.1 billion rupees.